doingcloudright/airship.tf/getting_started/airship.md

     # After which threshold in health check is the task marked as unhealthy, defaults to 3
     # unhealthy_threshold   = "3"

-    # health_uri defines which health-check uri the target group needs to check on for health_check, defaults to /ping
+    # health_uri defines which health-check uri the target
+    # group needs to check on for health_check, defaults to /ping
     health_uri = "/"

-    # The amount time for Elastic Load Balancing to wait before changing the state of a deregistering target from draining to unused.
-The range is 0-3600 seconds.
-    # deregistration_delay = "300"

     # Creates a listener rule which redirects to https
     redirect_http_to_https = true